Home | About Us | Contact Us | Site map

 The daily in-depth practice with individual corrections comprises:

-• Effective warm-ups and how to incorporate them into the class
+• Effective warm-ups and how to incorporate them into the class - various categories of warm-ups

 • Sun salutation and its variations